MIT-SPARK/certifiable_tracking/README.md

 ```
 Now you should be all set!

-NOTE: I'm doing something rather strange with ROBIN.
-Instead of compiling the MATLAB binaries and using those directly, I am using MATLAB's python interface.
-This is mainly due to the availability of already-written python code and not for any good reason.
+As an aside, I'm using the python implementation of ROBIN because of pre-existing code.
+You can port the code over to MATLAB and use the native MATLAB binaries if you'd like; however, you run into essentially the same class of issues.

 ## Organization
 There are two main scripts: